rjholash/rjholash.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>KNB 436</p>
+    <p>Faculty of Kinesiology</p>
+    <p>Human Performance Laboratory</p>
+    <p>2500 University Drive</p>
+    <p>Calgary, AB T2N 1N4</p>

 news: true # includes a list of news items
 latest_posts: true # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+Welcome to my professional page!
+I'm Dr. John Holash, a dedicated educator and researcher based in Calgary, Alberta, specializing in muscle physiology and the transformative power of exercise on the human body.
+With a fervent passion for both the scientific understanding and practical application of exercise physiology, I've spent years unraveling the intricate mechanisms through which physical activity influences our health and well-being.

+My academic journey has been a blend of research and dynamic teaching, aimed at instilling a deep-seated curiosity about human physiology among my students.
+At the core of my teaching philosophy lies the belief in challenging students not just academically but also to think critically about how exercise can fundamentally enhance and extend our lives.

+Outside the classroom, you'll find me embracing the great outdoors, whether it's skiing down the pristine slopes of the Rockies, cycling through Alberta's breathtaking landscapes, or sailing the serene waters of Canada's vast lakes.
+These activities are not just hobbies but integral parts of my research and personal philosophy on health and fitness.

-Write your biography here.
+# Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
+# Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+# Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.